 - Software Engineering

 - Artificial Intelligence

 - Object-Oriented Design and Analysis

-Although Business Analyst is a completely new discipline in the IT field, Some organization are offering certifications to help to improve resume and proves you as a reputed Analyst.
+Although Business Analyst is an entirely new discipline in the IT field, some organizations offer certifications to help improve your resume and establish you as a reputed Analyst.

 - IIBA Entry Certificate in Business Analysis( ECBA)